Call Us

 Get plenty of sleep

-It can be hard during our busy modern lives to get the right amount of sleep every night, particularly for individuals who work shifts, or for those with young children.
+It can be hard during our busy modern lives to get the right amount of sleep every night, particularly for people who work shifts, or for those with young children.
 However, the act of sleeping helps us to recuperate both physically and mentally, resulting in alertness and a positive mood the next day.

 • Try to go to bed and wake up at the same time each day.
-Instead of lying in at the weekend, try to get in the habit of waking up at the same time that you do during the week.
+Instead of lying in at the weekend, try to get in the habit of waking up at the same time you do during the week.
 This can help to establish a consistent and healthy sleep routine

 • Try to avoid napping during the day, as this can mean that you struggle to get to sleep at night, and can have a negative impact on your routine

 • Limit caffeine, sugar and alcohol before bed.
 These substances can make you feel anxious and jittery at night, and can prevent you from getting to sleep and staying asleep.
-You could also try and limit the amount of liquids you drink before bed, so you don’t keep waking up needing the toilet and then find it difficult to get back to sleep again
+You could also try to limit the amount of liquids you drink before bed, so you don’t keep waking up needing the toilet and then find it difficult to get back to sleep again

 3. Get yourself 'out there'